 What Does It Cost To Hire A Patient Advocate?

 Understanding the healthcare system can be difficult for anybody.
 Luckily, there are professionals who can help you navigate any healthcare situation.
-These professionals are patient advocates, sometimes called healthcare advocates, navigators, or care managers.
-Whatever you call them, independent advocates can help you navigate this complex and confusing system.
+These professionals are patient advocates, sometimes called health advocates, health navigators, or care managers.
+Whatever you call them, independent patient advocates can help you navigate this complex and confusing system.
 But how much does it cost to hire a patient advocate?
-That’s a critical question for most people considering this service.
+That's a critical question for most people considering this service.

 What are patient advocates?